-Born in 1980, Daniel Brandon Bilzerian is the son of Paul Bilzerian.
+Dan Bilzerian was born in 1980, which answers one of the most popular questions out there: what's his age?
+But, there's more to him than just age.
+Daniel Brandon Bilzerian, is the son of Paul Bilzerian.
 We need to pause here and go back to the Bilzerian genealogy for just a minute because Paul was quite a character.

 After serving in Vietnam and a stint in university, Paul Bilzerian made a big name for himself in the corporate world in the '80s by becoming a corporate raider.
 Corporate raiders are people who buy large stakes in companies and, after gaining control, take action to increase the stock value.
 But these actions are usually either unethical or go against company management.

 People knew him as aggressive and sometimes successful.
 The problem was that his practices were too obvious, and the SEC was on to him in no time.
 By 1989, authorities accused him of fraud, but taking him to justice wasn't easy.
 Paul Bilzerian was elusive.
 He delayed trials and used defense allegations such as I didn't hurt anybody or Hey, I'm a Vietnam vet!
 His strategy paid off as authorities could not put him away for the full extent of his crimes.
 Instead, he'd end up paying but a fraction of his theoretical punishment.